Freddsle/fedRBE/evaluation_data/multiomics/README.md

 FedRBE (`flimmaBatchCorrection` FeatureCloud app) is the federated equivalent of `limma::removeBatchEffect`.
 It corrects **within each modality only**; no data is exchanged between modalities or between clients.
 Each client sees its own libraries, builds its local design with the original Quartet `batch` as the within-client `batch_col` and `D5/F7/M8` (D6 = reference) as donor covariates, and exchanges only the aggregate `X^T X` / `X^T Y` summary statistics required by federated limma.
 The reference batch is read from `before/fedrbe_client_groups.tsv`, written by notebook 02.

-Proteomics filtering is center/client-based in notebook 02.
-The minimum raw Proteomics value (`-6.644`) is treated as the zero/missing-equivalent value.
-For each client separately, features whose third quartile is at that zero-equivalent value are masked to `NA` for that client's samples.
-The central matrix keeps the feature union with those `NA` cells, while each FedRBE client matrix drops rows that are all `NA` within that client.
-Both central and FedRBE therefore use the same prepared client-wise feature presence.
+Feature filtering is shared by the central and federated paths in notebook 02.
+For Proteomics, the minimum raw value (`-6.644`) is treated as the zero/missing-equivalent value; features whose client-local third quartile is at that value are masked to `NA` for that client's samples.
+The preparation then applies the same usability rule as the FeatureCloud app and retains only features usable in at least three clients.
+This filtered matrix is written as the central input, and each client input is derived from it, so central limma and FedRBE operate on the same feature universe.

 Privacy floor: every client must satisfy `n_samples > 1 + |COVARIATES| + (n_total_batches - 1)`, i.e. ≥ 10 libraries here.
 The smallest client has 12, so the constraint is met without any client merging.